nanlabs/devops-reference/examples/kubernetes-tilt-dev/README.md

 ### Ingress

 The `k8s/ingress.yml` routes traffic to the microservices.
-Enable it with:

 ### Namespaces